XRuiz9/MurielsHouse/README.md

 - A switch, a button, and a photosensitive resistor
 - A bread board and a number of wires
 - A bluetooth speaker
-- Cardboard, hot glue, felt, popsicle sticks, felt, black paper, fairy lights
+- Cardboard, hot glue, felt, popsicle sticks, felt, black paper, fairy lights, paint

 ### The Code